2020 Actuarial Hackathon Showcase

 What is the Actuarial Hackathon?

-For those hearing about it for the first time, the Actuarial Hackathon is an Institute supported initiative, powered by the Actuarial Hackathon Committee, where teams of actuaries work together to solve real business problems faced by charities.
-On Thursday 20 June 2019, over 70 actuaries and charity representatives gathered together for the Actuarial Hackathon Showcase, a night where each volunteer team had the opportunity to present their findings, in front of their peers and the charities that were involved.
+The Actuarial Hackathon is an Institute supported initiative, with teams of actuaries working together to solve business problems faced by charities.
+On Tuesday 21st July 2020, volunteer actuaries and charity representatives gathered (virtually!) for the Actuarial Hackathon Showcase, a night where the teams presented findings to their peers and the charities involved.

-The Actuarial Hackathon is in its second year of running, and this year we were privileged to work with the following leading Australian charities:
+In its third year running, the Actuarial Hackathon was privileged to work with the following leading Australian charities:

 - Cancer Council NSW